bxtal-lsn/go-boilme/README.md

 ### Templates

-Celeritas supports two template engines: Go templates and Jet templates.
+Boilme supports two template engines: Go templates and Jet templates.
 Configure the template engine in your `.env` file:

 ```env
 RENDERER=jet  # or go